seqan/seqan/manual/source/Tutorial/PatternMatching.rst

 In the case of approximate searching errors are allowed, which are either only mismatches or also indels.
 Additionally there are filtration algorithms which return potential matches, i.e. ``haystack`` segments possibly containing a pattern match.
-All searching is done by calling the function :dox:`Finder#find find`, which takes at least two arguments:
+All searching is done by calling the function :dox:`Finder#find`, which takes at least two arguments:

 #.
 A :dox:`Finder` that stores all necessary information about the ``haystack`` and the last found position of the ``needle`` within the haystack.
 #.
 A :dox:`Pattern` that stores all information about the ``needle``.
-   Some variants of :dox:`Finder#find find` support further arguments.
+   Some variants of :dox:`Finder#find` support further arguments.
    The :dox:`Finder` and :dox:`Pattern` classes expect the underlying ``haystack`` and ``needle`` types as first template arguments.
    In addition, a second template argument specifies the search algorithm.

-Each call of :dox:`Finder#find find` finds only one match (or potential match) of the ``needle`` within the haystack.
+Each call of :dox:`Finder#find` finds only one match (or potential match) of the ``needle`` within the haystack.
 The :dox:`Finder` can be asked for the begin and end position of the last found match.
 The :dox:`Pattern` can be asked for the number of the found sequence if the ``needle`` is a :dox:`StringSet`.
 Subsequent calls of find can be used to find more occurrences of the ``needle``, until no more occurrences can be found and find returns ``false``.